JLESC/jlesc.github.io/_projects/aggregator-placement.md

   topics           (optional)
                    a YAML list of topic keys (as defined in '_data/topics.yml') for this project;
-                   each topic on a new line with a leading dash
+                   each topic on a new line with a leading daSh

   keywords         (optional)
                    a YAML list of keywords for this project;